-My 4 year old has been having swimming lessons on and off for over a year now and gained his 10 meters probably 6 months ago.
-However he refuses to kick with a straight flutter kick and insists on doing some kind of egg beater kick.
-I am at present teaching him myself, but it has been suggested that we try to teach him breaststroke legs instead but I am not really sure how to go about this.
+My 4-year-old has been having swimming lessons on and off for over a year and gained his 10 meters probably six months ago.
+However, he refuses to kick with a straight flutter kick and insists on doing some egg-beater kick.
+I am teaching him myself, but it has been suggested that we try to teach him breaststroke legs instead, but I am not sure how to go about this.
 What would you recommend?

-I have taught many children over the years that appear to have a complete inability to kick up and down without excessively bending their knees.
+I have taught many children over the years who appear to be unable to kick up and down without excessively bending their knees.
 No matter what teaching points you give them or how often you practice, it just doesn’t seem to go in.

-With a woggle under his arms he can sit up slightly and watch his legs kicking and see for himself if they are straight or not. (we know this is technically incorrect but it serves a purpose in this case!)
+With a woggle under his arms, he can sit up slightly, watch his legs kicking, and see for himself if they are straight. (we know this is technically incorrect, but it serves a purpose in this case!)

-If you’re still getting nowhere then give it a couple of years or so and try him with some fins on his feet.
-The fins won’t completely eliminate his knee bend but it will give him a good sense of an alternating leg kick, apart from the fact that they’re great fun!
+If you’re still getting nowhere, give it a couple of years or so and try him with some fins on his feet.
+The fins won’t eliminate his knee bend, but it will give him a good sense of an alternating leg kick, apart from the fact that they’re great fun!
 He’s probably a little young at the moment, hence waiting a couple of years or so for him to grow and develop some strength.
-By then his swimming will have come on a long way.
+By then, his swimming will have come on a long way.

-In the mean time don’t stress too much.
-I’ve seen plenty of 4 year olds naturally tending towards a breaststroke kick and completely failing with a decent alternating kick.
-Then one day when they are 6 or 7 years old, a very nice alternating leg kick magically appears!
+In the meantime, don’t stress too much.
+I’ve seen many 4-year-olds naturally tending towards a breaststroke kick and completely failing with a decent alternating kick.
+Then one day, when they are 6 or 7 years old, a very nice alternating leg kick magically appears!

 Teach it in stages - ‘diamond, star, crocodile snap!’ usually works very well for a basic start.
-If he is happy putting his face in the water, then have him with some goggles on watching your breaststroke legs underwater.
+If he is happy putting his face in the water, have him with some goggles on, watching your underwater breaststroke legs.

 The most important thing is to keep him swimming and having fun in the water.
-Most children learn at their own pace, so as long as your son is getting the right tuition and encouragement, everything will fall into place in time.
+Most children learn at their own pace, so as long as your son gets the right tuition and encouragement, everything will fall into place in time.

 I hope I have helped in some way.
 Good luck.